 TOR Ref.
 TOR Points for the preparation of EIA TOR Reply 1 Year-wise production details since 1994 should be given, clearly stating the highest production achieved in any one year prior to 1994.
 It may also be categorically informed whether there had been any increase in production after the EIA Notification 1994 came into force, w.r.t. the highest production achieved prior to 1994.
 Not Applicable as it's a fresh lease 2.
 A copy of the document in support of the fact that the Proponent is the rightful lessee of the mine should be given.
-State Govt has given consent for mining in favor of M/s Rajendra and Sons Infra Private Limited Prop Minti Kumari vide letter no. 5509/ खनन Gaya Dated- 29/11/2022 (Annexure-II LOI Attached) 3.
+State Govt has given consent for mining in favor of M/s Rajendra and Sons Infra Private Limited Prop Minti Kumari vide letter no. 5503/Khanan Gaya dated- 29/11/2022 (Annexure-II LOI Attached) 3.
 All documents including approved mine plan, EIA and Public Hearing should be compatible with one another in terms of the mine lease area, production levels, waste generation and its management, mining technology etc. and should be in the name of the lessee.
-The documents including mine plan and EIA report submitted are compatible with one another w.r.t following information Mining lease area-27.0 Ha.
-Lessee- Mr. Rajendra Singh Limited Production-486000 Cum per annum No Waste generation Mining Method-Opencast Semi Mechanized (Annexure-III Mining Plan and All the details given in chapter-2) 4.
+The documents including mine plan and EIA report submitted are compatible with one another w.r.t following information Mining lease area-23.0 Ha.
+Lessee- M/s Rajendra and Sons Infra Private Limited; Prop Minti Kumari Production-414000 CUM per annum No Waste generation Mining Method-Opencast Semi Mechanized (Annexure-III Mining Plan and All the details given in chapter-2) 4.
 All corner coordinates of the mine lease area, superimposed on a High-Resolution Imagery/toposheet, topographic sheet, geomorphology and geology of the area should be provided.
 Such an Imagery of the proposed area should clearly show the land use and other ecological features of the study area (core and buffer zone).
 All corner coordinates of mining lease area superimposed on high resolution imagery has been incorporated in EIA/EMP report.
 Refer Chapter 1 & Chapter 2 5.
 Information should be provided in Survey of India Toposheet in 1:50,000 scale indicating geological map of the area, geomorphology of land forms of the area, existing minerals and mining history of the area, important water bodies, streams and rivers and soil characteristics.
-6. should be given with information as to whether The Lease area is dry part of River bed.
-The mining process will be done by land use policy of the State & no land diversion has been proposed.
+The land use map showing salient features of the area is given in the report.
+Chapter-3